-- Identifying possible future relationship opportunities with Dja Dja Wurrung people about opportunities for collaboration on cultural matters including developing interpretation themes and ideas as part of a broader interpretative strategy for the Garden. - Identifying possible future relationships with Coliban Water and Dja Dja Wurrung people to co-manage the Coliban River interface and extant tree collection on the west bank. - Identifying location and scope of new facilities to support the Friends of Malmsbury Botanic Garden and Environs and other community groups to develop programs and workshops within the Botanic Garden. - Providing improved event spaces to support the use of the Garden for events, festivals and markets.
+- Identifying possible future relationship opportunities with Dja Dja Wurrung people about opportunities for collaboration on cultural matters including developing interpretation themes and ideas as part of a broader interpretative strategy for the Garden, building on the work of Landcare in the Malmsbury Common. - Identifying possible future relationships with Coliban Water and Dja Dja Wurrung people to co-manage the Coliban River interface and extant tree collection on the west bank. - Identifying location and scope of new facilities to support the Friends of Malmsbury Botanic Garden and Environs and other community groups to develop programs and workshops within the Botanic Garden. - Providing improved event spaces to support the use of the Garden for events, festivals and markets.